vmstio/vmstio/docus/content/rules/bots.md

 Bot accounts are not prohibited on vmst.io, so long as they provide some clear purpose or value to either the vmst.io community or wider Fediverse.

-We have a few of internal Bots:
+We have several internal Bots:

 - <a rel="me" href="https://vmst.io/@modbot">@modbot</a>
 - <a rel="me" href="https://vmst.io/@funding">@funding</a>